How To Spruce Up Your Office Space

 Did you know that pleasant odours can improve memory performance?

-According to an article by Apartment Therapy, smells of cinnamon, mint, lemon, orange and rosemary can help boost productivity.
+According to, smells of cinnamon, mint, lemon, orange and rosemary can help boost productivity.
 So as well as making your office smell nice, it will also be a benefit to the business.
 The scents don’t need to be overpowering, but you can add a couple of diffusers or plug-ins to seep pleasant aromas through the office discreetly.